Wednesday, January 6, 2010

 Why don't I take my own example...
 At work, I am the Tom Cat and my sub-ordinates are the Jerry Mouse.
 But in the day end when I have to submit the work report I, automatically, become the Jerry mouse and my so called Kind Boss becomes the Tom Cat (ready to eat up his juniors).
 Ironical.
 Isn't it??

 But that's how life is... sometimes daring and sometimes scaring but always full of adventure and humor.
-Even though you dislike the Tom/Jerry in your life and always cook up plans to screw him up, his absence makes your life dull… Am I right ??
+Even though you dislike the Tom/Jerry of your life and always cook up plans to take a proper revenge, his absence makes your life dull… Am I right ??

 So always be involved in this wonderful game of life and never miss the cartoon on TV either. :)